Param-Pandya/tripgenie/README.md

 <p>

-<b>TripGenie</b> is an AI-powered travel planning application that creates
+<b>TripGenie</b> is a full-stack AI-powered travel planning application designed to simplify trip planning from start to finish.
+Users can generate detailed day-by-day itineraries, explore accommodation recommendations across multiple budget ranges, discover the best destinations based on the season, and ask follow-up travel questions through an intelligent AI assistant.

-personalized itineraries based on your destination, trip duration, travel style, preferred travel month, and food preferences.
+The application combines a React Native (Expo SDK 53) mobile frontend with a FastAPI backend and supports multiple Large Language Models, including OpenAI GPT-4.1 Mini and Google Gemini 2.0 Flash, to generate personalized, context-aware travel experiences in seconds.

-Powered by OpenAI GPT-4.1 Mini and Google Gemini 2.0 Flash, TripGenie generates structured day-by-day travel plans, recommends accommodations across multiple budgets, and includes an intelligent travel assistant to answer follow-up questions before and during your journey.
+Whether you're planning a solo adventure, family vacation, romantic getaway, or business trip, TripGenie helps you make better travel decisions with AI-driven recommendations and an intuitive mobile experience.

 </p>